deltachat/deltachat-android/CONTRIBUTING.md

 ### Coding Conventions

-Source files are partly derived from different other open source projects and may follow different coding styles and conventions.

-If you do a PR fixing a bug or adding a feature, please embrace the coding convention you see in the corresponding files, so that the result fits well together.

-Do not refactor or rename things in the same PR to make the diff small and the PR easy to review.

 Project language is Java.

+Code formatting is enforced via [Spotless](https://github.com/diffplug/spotless) Gradle plugin.
+Auto-format all files by running `./gradlew spotlessApply` before opening a PR.
+CI will fail if files are not formatted correctly so make sure to run the formatter before pushing.

+If you do a PR fixing a bug or adding a feature, do not refactor or rename things in the same PR to make the diff small and the PR easy to review.

 By using [Delta Chat Core](https://github.com/deltachat/deltachat-core-rust) there is already a strong separation between "UI" and "Model".